knpuniversity/symfony2-rest/knpu/episode1/patch-programmer.md

 and DELETE.
 There's another one you hear a lot about: [PATCH](http://knpuniversity.com/screencast/rest/patch).

-The simple, but not entirely accurate definition of PATCH is this: it's just like PUT, except you don't need to send up the entire resoure body.
+The simple, but not entirely accurate definition of PATCH is this: it's just like PUT, except you don't need to send up the entire resource body.
 If you just want to update `tagLine`, just send that field.

 So really, PATCH is a bit nicer to work with than PUT, and we'll support